Monet & Rodin Special Private Tour

-Monet & Rodin are not only two of the most important artists in Modern Art, but also two great friends& rivals who respected and loved to challenge one another.
-This unique private tour of Orangerie & Rodin Museums will take you through an artistic journey like no other, exploring the very place where art was changed for generations and understanding how Paris became the cultural center of the world.
+Monet & Rodin are not only two of the most important artists in Modern Art, but also two great friends & rivals who respected and loved to challenge one another.
+This unique private tour of Orsay & Rodin Museums will take you through an artistic journey like no other, exploring the very place where art was changed for generations and understanding how Paris became the cultural center of the world.

 Make your reservation ⬇️

-Skip the long lines at the Orangerie & Rodin Museums.
+- Skip the long lines at the Orsay & Rodin Museums.

-Gaze at the stunning Water Lilies panels by Monet.
+- Gaze at the stunning Water Lilies & Poppy flowers by Monet.

 WHAT OUR GUESTS SAY